romellem/regex-crossword-bbc/README.md

     | 3 | N . . . . . . .
 E . .
 E   - |
     | 4 | .
 A . .
 L O . .
 L .
 C .   |
     +---+-----------------------------+

+Some of those literals are references by [Backreferences](http://www.regular-expressions.info/backref.html).
+Let's fill those in where we can.